rorywalsh/vscabbage/readme.md

 This repository contains the source code for the Cabbage Visual Studio Code extension.
 The extension serves as a bridge between VS Code and the Cabbage plugin-development framework for Csound, providing all the tools necessary to create, edit, preview, and test Cabbage instruments directly inside the editor.
 More info can be found [here](https://rorywalsh.github.io/cabbage3docs/docs/intro)

+> This extension is best used in tandem with with the Csound vscode plugin extension which is available in the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=kunstmusik.csound-vscode-plugin).

 ## Repository Structure

 ### Core Architecture